frontendpatterns/frontendpatterns.dev/src/content/patterns/mobile-first.md

 ---
 # Mobile-First

-Design for small screens first, then progressively enhancing for larger viewports.

 ## Problem

 Without this pattern, the premise that designing for small screens first, then progressively enhancing for larger viewports falls apart, and small changes trigger cascading regressions.